"Finish Testing a Build" (aka Un-Obsolete) and "Retest entire build"

 Clicking on the restart icon would reschedule all jobs for that arch on that build

-#3 Updated by coolo about 4 years ago
+#3 Updated by coolo over 4 years ago

 but how often is it done? once or twice every couple of weeks. how often do you see that button? every freaking day on every freaking job group.